pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-health.md

 > A high P50 latency value for the `front-end` service indicates that this is general performance degradation, rather than an issue with a specific request.

-## Individual Service Health
+## Service Performance

-Once we have identified a service we are interested in investigating further, we will want to drill down into its detailed performance information.
+Once we have identified a service we are interested in investigating further, we will want to drill down into its detailed latency information.

 Pixie's UI makes it easy to quickly navigate between Kubernetes resources.
 Clicking on any pod, node, service, or namespace name in the UI will open a script showing a high-level overview for that entity.